tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 ---

 Welcome back to the new issue of "Build Your Own Testing Framework" series!
-When trying to implement better formatting we have discovered that some of our test suites do not run all tests!
-Today we are going to fix that and we will make sure that such test suite will fail if it didn't execute all tests.
+When trying to implement better formatting, we have discovered that some of our test suites do not run all tests!
+Today we are going to fix that, and we will make sure that such test suite will fail if it didn't execute all tests.

 <!-- more -->